lab11/mindwave/README.md

 Make the serial port a command-line parameter.

-Have Hue turn off which program is disconnected.
+Have Hue turn off before program disconnects.